go-ethereum

 • Basic knowledge of node architecture and consensus clients

-Users that need to revisit these fundamentals can find helpful resources relating to the command line here, Ethereum and its testnets here, http here and Javascript here.
+Users that need to revisit these fundamentals can find helpful resources relating to the command line here, Ethereum and its testnets here, here and Javascript here.
 Information on node architecture can be found here and our guide for configuring Geth to connect to a consensus client is here.

 Note